Do you have ADHD?

 ✨ As ADHD brains, it’s easy to overlook that.

-Second, here is a breakdown of the time I suggest you spend on the program.
+Here is a breakdown of the time I suggest you spend on the program.

-✨ I encourage you to set aside about 2 hours each week, which you can divide between multiple days
+✨ I encourage you to set aside about 2 hours each week, which you can divide between multiple days.

-✨ Coaching call: 60 minutes
+Coaching call: 60 minutes

-Third, consider the long-term benefits of making this time commitment.
+Also, consider the long-term benefits of making this time commitment.

 ✨ Attaining the tools and skills over the next four months can help you increase your effectiveness and efficiency going forward.

-✨ This program is designed for ADHD brains by an ADHD brain.
-I’ve been there, too.
-I got you.
+Don’t worry; this happens to me, too.
+This program is designed for ADHD brains by an ADHD brain.
+I’ve been there.
+I got you covered in three ways:

-✨ Bring whatever you’re facing to the coaching call, and we’ll help reduce that overwhelm, create clarity, and step out of the spin cycle by prioritizing what’s most important.
+✨ Coaching: Bring whatever you’re facing to the coaching call, and we’ll help reduce that overwhelm, create clarity, and step out of the spin cycle by prioritizing what’s most important.

-✨ Anytime you’re feeling overwhelmed or stuck, you can also reach out to our private Facebook community for additional support, coaching, and accountability.
+Community: Anytime you’re feeling overwhelmed or stuck, you can also reach out to our private Slack community for additional support, coaching, and accountability.
+We’re all in this together.

 Believe me, I get it.
 I’ve been there, too.
 This is totally normal.